Tax status of Scientology in the United States: Corporate reorganization

 During the early 1980s, the Church of Scientology underwent a major financial and organizational reshuffle at the same time that it was continuing to funnel huge amounts of money to L. Ron Hubbard.
 Although he had supposedly resigned from managing the church in 1966 and had no contractual relationship with it, he was still receiving millions of dollars of church money annually.
 The church's executive director at the time, Bill Franks, said the question was "always how to get more money into Hubbard's pocket and how to hide that from the IRS.
 There was literally cash all over the place.
 There would be people leaving from Florida for Europe with bags of cash on a weekly basis.
 There were hundreds of bank accounts."
 Forbes magazine reported that up to 1982, at least $200 million had been gathered in Hubbard's name.

 To hide Hubbard's connection with the accounts, a shell corporation named the Religious Research Foundation (RRF) was established in Liberia with bank accounts in Luxembourg and Liechtenstein.
 Franks systematically removed Hubbard's name from the accounts as signatory.
 He used RRF accounts as an intermediary to channel church money to Hubbard's secret bank accounts in Switzerland and Liechtenstein.
-By 1981, according to Franks, well over $100 million had been funnelled to Hubbard this way.
+By 1981, according to Franks, well over $100 million had been funneled to Hubbard this way.
 In a single six-month period in 1982, a further $34 million of church money was transferred from the RRF to Hubbard.

 The use of the RRF as an intermediary for channelling money to Hubbard was related to a project that the church termed the "Mission Corporate Category Sortout" (MCCS) at the start of the 1980s.
 According to Laurel Sullivan, a veteran Scientologist who was put in charge of it, the aim was to reshuffle Scientology's corporate structure to shield Hubbard from legal liability and conceal his income lines from the church.
 Larry Brennan, who oversaw the legal aspects, says that it was additionally intended to give Hubbard and the CMO full legal control over Scientology while "insulat[ing] both Hubbard and the CMO from any legal liability for running the organizations of Scientology by lying about the level of control they really had."
 Brennan regarded this as fraudulent, but the church's organizational structure was so convoluted that the fraud was almost impossible for outsiders to uncover.
 At a September 1980 meeting between Scientologist lawyers and church officials, one of the attendees acknowledged in a tape-recorded conversation that the RRF "obviously is the classic case of inurement, if not fraud."
 The US 9th Circuit Court of Appeals later concluded that "the purpose of the MCCS project was to cover up past criminal wrong-doing [and] involved the discussion and planning of future frauds against the IRS."